Giuliani says State Dept. aided his effort to press Ukraine on Trump opponents

 Giuliani declined to say whether he spoke with Trump about any recent developments in his Ukrainian venture.
 He told the Times in May that his efforts in Ukraine had the president's full support, adding, “He basically knows what I’m doing, sure, as his lawyer.”

-The State Department did not immediately respond to a request for comment from NBC News.
-Giuliani has said he is working in his personal capacity with regard to his Ukrainian efforts.
+The State Department did not immediately respond to a request for comment from NBC News, but a spokesman later told the Times that Giuliani "is a private citizen and acts in a personal capacity as lawyer for President Trump. he does not speak on behalf of the U.S. government."
+The former mayor has also said he is working in his personal capacity with regard to his Ukrainian efforts.

 Giuliani has zeroed in on the-then vice president's 2016 call — widely backed by the international community — for Ukraine to crack down on corruption, including removing a Ukrainian prosecutor, Viktor Shokin, who was seen as ineffective and was later removed by the country's parliament.
-One of the cases that Shokin was investigating, Giuliani noted, involved Burisma Holdings, a natural gas company whose board included Biden's son Hunter at the time.
+One of the cases that Shokin was investigating, Giuliani noted, involved Burisma Holdings, a natural gas company whose board at the time included Biden's son Hunter.

 Earlier this year, Bloomberg News, citing documents and an interview with a former Ukrainian official, reported the Burisma investigation had been dormant for more than a year by the time Biden called for the crackdown on corruption.
 The current Ukrainian prosecutor general told the news agency that he found no evidence of wrongdoing by Biden and his son.
 PolitiFact, meanwhile, reported that it found no evidence to "support the idea that Joe Biden advocated with his son's interests in mind."